 Today I’m sharing the 19 activities that were part of our toddler exchange.
-You can see the rest of the ideas I gathered for the swap on this google doc.

 I’m also sharing what my 18 month old daughter, Adelaide, thinks of the activities we’ve tried as well.

 1. Rainbow Rice We haven’t played with this yet but it will be really fun in her sensory table, I’m sure.
 I know she’s going to love scooping it.
 I think it would be good to give the rice separated into colors first so the kids can do the color mixing themselves.